lun0522/lighter/README.md

 **MultisampleImage** provides another convenient constructor that takes in an optional multisampling mode.
 If this mode is `absl::nullopt`, it will return a single-sample image, otherwise, it will return a multisample image.
-The user would use the same code in either case, except for specifying the multisampling mode.
+The user would use the same code to use the depth stencil image in either case.

 ![](https://docs.google.com/uc?id=1Q4wvHWjwxGHfFvaUvIhQgmZ-ykuehdZQ)